Feo Amante's Horror Thriller

 A. They don't have the capital!
 They really aren't connected as they would have you believe.
 They may have contacts to Best Buy, Walmart, and the like, but they don't have an ACTUAL business relationship.
 In short, they've got nothing.

 B. They want to pad out their catalog of titles.
-The more titles they have the more they have to offer Blockbuster and Netflix.
-A large catalog, like a good resume, can help a distributor land a contract.
+The more titles they have the more they have to offer the likes of Blockbuster cable, Crackle, Dish, Netflix, Hulu, Vudu, etc. A large catalog, like a good resume, can help a distributor land a contract.
 But a large distributor catalog, like a good resume, does nothing for the people within it.
-Your previous jobs gain nothing by being on your resume.
+Your previous employers gain nothing by being on your resume.
 Indie film makers gain nothing by having their title on a list of titles.
-In fact, be careful of your distributor's contract, because they may even want to charge you for appearing on their catalog, as if that was some form of advertising.
+In fact, be careful of your distributor's contract, because they may even want to charge back (charge you) for appearing on their catalog, as if that was some form of advertising.

 The marketing shift that came to the recording industry is now hitting the movie industry and its name isn't piracy.